Solar power in Israel: Jacob Blaustein Institutes for Desert Research

 There is a double-skin greenhouse that uses copper sulfate solution as a heat screen during the day.
-The liquid is pumped between the two skins, protects the interior from ultraviolet rays, and collects heat.
+The liquid, pumped between the two skins, protects the interior from ultraviolet rays, and collects heat.
 At night the liquid is recirculated, returning the heat to the greenhouse.

 Weizmann Institute Solar Research Facilities Unit

 In addition to a solar reactor, the solar research facilities of the Weizmann Institute of Science are among the most advanced laboratories in the world for concentrated solar energy research.
 They have tested solar technology in the production of hydrogen fuel, which has been successfully trialled on a large scale.
 Tareq Abu-Hamed, an Israeli scientist at the University of Minnesota, with colleagues Jacob Karni and Michael Epstein, head of the Solar Facility at Weizmann, were the developers of a new method to produce hydrogen fuel more cheaply, efficiently and safely while solving storage and transportation issues.

 Other innovations include harnessing sunlight for space communications and meteorological information; controlling light-dependent chemical reactions; and developing photodynamic cancer therapy.